Financial-Times/origami-image-set-tools/README.md

 Commands:

-  build-manifest [options]   build an image set manifest file and save to "imageset.json"
+  build-manifest [options]   build an image set manifest file and save to "imageset.json" publish-s3 [options]       publish the image set to an S3 bucket for use by the Image Service
   *                          unrecognised commands will output this help page

 Options: